Best Dog Anxiety Medications

 Turkey-flavored and bite-sized, this anxiety supplement is easily delivered–no pooch will say no to a yummy treat!
 The formula contains organic hemp, chamomile, GRAS-designated form of L-Theanine, and Suntheanine: the combination has a powerful anxiety-relieving effect without making your pet feel drowsy.
 You can use Zesty Paws Stress & Anxiety Calming Bites regularly for chronic anxiety issues or when needed for immediate relief.

 This novel anxiety supplement uses a probiotic strain BL999 to help your dog keep calm in the face of external stressors, be it a loud thunderstorm or a change in the routine.
-This is not an instant-working solution and it might take up to six weeks before you notice first results, so be sure to start treatment on time if you want to see your pooch cool as a cucumber in stressful situations.
+This is not an instant-working solution and it might take up to six weeks before you notice the first results, so be sure to start treatment on time if you want to see your pooch cool as a cucumber in stressful situations.
+Regular use of this supplement can help your pet deal with negative emotions and support a healthy immune system, as well.

 While not an anxiety medication for dogs per se, Thundershirt helped so many dogs experiencing anxiety that it would be a shame not to mention it- it might be just what your pooch needs.
 The idea behind this patented design is that the gentle, constant pressure this jacket puts on your pet’s body has a soothing and calming effect, whether your dog is just too excited or afraid of something.
 And with thousands of pawrents singing praises to Thundershirt, it’s no doubt that for many canines this unusual method works wonders: your pooch might be one of them.